jacobjbollinger/GA_homework-2/final_project/overview.md

+Comments: This looks really cool.
+I think the insights gained here would be of general iterest to the community.
+I suggest also bulding a classifier using the metrics from your NLP analysis to try an predict what year an OOS description was generated.

 ## General Assembly Data Science course - Final project

 ### How has the field of machine learning changed since 2005?